Spypoint Link-S (AT&T)

 For setting options, the Link-S is one of the few cellular cameras that can be programmed to be on or off on certain days of the week.
 For instance, you can have the camera on from 5 pm to 8 am Mon-Fri., but on 24 hours a day during the weekend.
 This is an underrated feature.

 This camera does not have an option to send a photo on command but you can set the frequency it connects to the network checking for other setting changes.
-The app is very easy to navigate and will not leave you confused.
+The GPS is not a "live tracker."
+For the most part, we find it useless.
+For all practical purposes, the app is very easy to navigate and will not leave you confused.

 This app is where you will set your data plan, your first month is unlimited photos for free.
 We LOVE the fact that Spypoint offers a free data plan (100 pictures a month), so you can run the camera for no cost, year-round.
 If you need more than 100 pictures a month, here are the costs of the other data plan options: